The Best British gardens look heavenly all year around. Here we choose one to visit for every month in the year.

 The late season is perfect for striding out into the historic landscape, with its water staircase, modern sculptures, Buff Orpington chickens and Capability Brown’s majestic park around the River Derwent.
-Various activities celebrate the season’s bounty, with suppers and early evening visits to the illuminated house (01246 565300; www.chatsworth.org)
+Various activities celebrate the season’s bounty, with suppers and early evening visits to the illuminated house.

 December: Hestercombe, Somerset

-Christmas at Kew combines Kew’s breathtaking winter landscape with a new, glittering mile long trail, creating a magical after-dark experience.
+Christmas at Kew combines Kew’s breathtaking winter landscape with a glittering trail, creating a magical after-dark experience.

-The winter light experience for 2015 focuses on the Christmas tree and Kew’s special part in its history.
+The winter light experience has a special part in Kew’s history.
 It was Queen Charlotte, a founder of Kew Gardens, who first dressed branches of a Christmas tree in one of the largest rooms at Kew Palace for all to enjoy in the 1790s.

 An array of trees feature on the trail, including an impressive 50ft tall tree – this is a magical time to visit and have a glass of mulled wine, and to see Kew in an entirely new light – literally.